pantheon-systems/documentation/source/content/guides/drupal-9-to-build-tools.md

 Drupal 9 sites on Pantheon have [Integrated Composer](/integrated-composer) built-in to manage site dependencies.
 A Drupal 9 site with Build Tools also provides site dependency management, as well as an external repository and a Continuous Integration workflow setup.

-The goals of this migration are:
+The goals of this migration are to:

-1. Create a new Drupal site in Pantheon using the [Terminus Build Tools plugin](https://github.com/pantheon-systems/terminus-build-tools-plugin)
+- Create a new Drupal site in Pantheon using the [Terminus Build Tools plugin](https://github.com/pantheon-systems/terminus-build-tools-plugin)

-1. Import your existing codebase, database, and files into your new site
+- Import your existing codebase, database, and files into your new site

 ## Will This Guide Work for Your Site?